 Overview

-Alcohol and other drug (AOD) treatment services provide support to people regarding their use of alcohol or drugs.
+Alcohol and other drug treatment services (AODTS) provide support to people regarding their use of alcohol or drugs.
 Treatment objectives can include reduction or cessation of alcohol or drug use as well as improvements to social and personal functioning.
 Assistance may also be provided to support the family and friends of people who use alcohol or drugs.

 Featured reports